SmogDr/edar_coursebook/docs/06-string_date.md

 The first step in analyzing a string is to parse it.
-**To parse means to examine the individual components.** For example, when you read this sentence you parse out the words and then assign meaning to those words based on your memory, your understanding of grammar, and the context in which those words occur.
+**To parse means to examine the individual components.** For example, when you read this sentence you parse the words and then assign meaning to those words based on your memory, your understanding of grammar, and the context in which those words occur.
 Context is often critical to understanding because the meaning of words can change from one context to the next (i.e., whether you are